-Welcome to our guide to the Calathea Setosa, all you need to know to care and propagate this plant, including soil, water, light and humidity.
+Welcome to our guide to calathea setosa care and propagation, all you need to know to care and propagate this plant, including soil, water, light and humidity.
+The key is to keep the soil moist, give it plenty of humidity and water it with filtered water.

 Calathea Setosa Care Summary

-The Calathea Setosa is known for its elegant light and dark green stripped leaves, it actually isn’t a calthea, also closely related and often sold as one, it is technically a ctenanthe setosa.
+The Calathea Setosa, which grows naturally in Brazil, is known for its elegant light and dark green stripped leaves.
+Fun fact (!) it actually isn’t a calathea, although closely related and often sold as one, it is technically a ctenanthe setosa.
+They are like calatheas but much less fussy!

 Calathea Setosa Light Needs

 Bright indirect sunlight is ideal.
-Medium is ok, but no direct sun.
+Medium is ok, but no direct sun it will burn the leaves easily.

-They like to be moist.
+They like to be moist but not water logged.
 Check the soil twice a week and water it if the top half is dry.
 Tip out any excess water after watering to avoid water logging.

 Use a balanced feed every 3 or 4 weeks in the spring and summer months to encourage growth.
 Make sure it is well diluted.